wp-plugins/nextgen-facebook/readme.txt

 	echo ngfb_get_social_buttons( array( 'facebook', 'gplus', 'twitter' ) ); ?&gt;
 </code>

-Social button names for the array can be "facebook", "gplus", "twitter", "linkedin", "linkedin", "pinterest" and "tumblr".
+The social button names for the array can be "facebook", "gplus", "twitter", "linkedin", "linkedin", "pinterest", "tumblr", and "stumbleupon".

 You can also use the ngfb_get_social_buttons() function <em>outside</em> of a loop, post, or page, but you will have to provide additional information to the function.
 Since the $post variable is not available to get the permalink, at a minimum you will have to provide the webpage URL.
 Here's an example from a custom NextGEN Gallery template (plugins/nextgen-gallery/view/):